amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

 Next, I am going to look at achieving the following:

-# We should have circuit breaking between API gateway and any of the other services
+ - We should have circuit breaking between API gateway and any of the other services
-# We should have rate limitting across the API gateway
+ - We should have rate limitting across the API gateway
-# We should have metrics on each service
+ - We should have metrics on each service
-# We should have distributed tracing
+ - We should have distributed tracing

-From the looks of it, ``linkerd`` should allow me to achieve all of it.
+From the looks of it, ``linkerd`` should allow me to achieve all of it in some capacity, `except <https://github.com/linkerd/linkerd/issues/1006>`__ for "rate limiting".

 Setting up ``linkerd`` as the service mesh
 ==========================================

 Instead of the API gateway directly communicating with the services via DNS, we will setup a `service mesh <https://blog.buoyant.io/2016/10/04/a-service-mesh-for-kubernetes-part-i-top-line-service-metrics/>`__ via ``linkerd``.

 Kubernetes Notes